This is a transcription of an audio lecture, modified for article format:

 This image depicts a gradual process through which the one who wants to access the state of Meditationworks on modifying the relationship of Consciousness (attention) with the psyche (mind, emotion, body).
 This teaching of the stages of meditative concentration was given by the Buddha Maitreya, so it is a reliable teaching.
 It is a very profound teaching.
 It is also a beginner level teaching.
 It is something that sets forth basic principles that are really useful for anyone who is trying to understand what Meditation is and also to understand where we are in relationship to reaching that experience, and being able to sustain it and reach it at will.

 The nine stages of meditative stability.
-Get a poster of this image.

 The very bottom portion represents the experience of the wildest quality of mind: the wild animals (the elephant and monkey) run freely, randomly, without control.
 The monk (our Consciousness) chases them in hopes of gaining control.
 This clearly represents the psychological condition of someone who has not yet learned to meditate: such a person has a mind that is out of control, chaotic, and painful.
 The one who is steadily advancing in their efforts to stabilize psychologically progresses up this winding path, and as you can see the mind represented by the animals gradually become under control.
 They become stable.
 They become manageable.
 At the very top, we see that the monk now has a psyche that serves the interest of the meditator rather than being an opponent.
 Rather than being a wild animal, it becomes a loyal friend.

 This progression from the wild animal to the loyal friend is something very scientific.
 It does not happen by accident.
 It does not happen by wishing or believing.
 It happens because of action: very specific action.
-The value of this teaching is that is guides us to perform the right actions at the right stages in sequence, so that this consequence naturally arrives: a calm, steady, serene psyche.
+The value of this teaching is that it guides us to perform the right actions at the right stages in sequence, so that this consequence naturally arrives: a calm, steady, serene psyche.

 Broadly speaking, when we seek to understand Meditation we are trying to transform our current chaotic state — the state of not knowing and the state of pain and suffering — into a state in which we can access profound insight into our fundamental problems.